Elidy-art/se-day-4-assignment-software-project-management/README.md

 easy adjustments

 What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Core issues are the problems the software aims to fix.
+Use real-world examples to illustrate the problem's impact Highligh specific pain points faced by your target audience.